 The rest area survey cards were made available in May 2005.
 The increase in the number of returned cards corresponds with the seasonal increase in visitors to the rest areas.
-A total of 8,054 cards were returned in fiscal year 2006 compared to 8,178 in fiscal year 2007.
-In the third quarter of fiscal year 2008, 1,195 cards were returned.
-This is larger than the number of returned surveys in the third quarter of fiscal year 2007.
+A total of 8,054 cards were returned in fiscal year 2006 compared to 8,178 in FY 2007.
+In the second quarter of FY 2008, 1,945 cards were returned.
+This is larger than the number of returned surveys in the second quarter of FY 2007.

-- Third Quarter fiscal year 2007, 788 surveys received - Fourth Quarter fiscal year 2007, 2,776 surveys received - First Quarter fiscal year 2008, 4,653 surveys received - Second Quarter fiscal year 2008, 1,945 surveys received - Third Quarter fiscal year 2008, 1,195 surveys received
+- Second Quarter FY 2007, 1,489 surveys received - Third Quarter FY 2007, 788 surveys received - Fourth Quarter FY 2007, 2,776 surveys received - First Quarter FY 2008, 4,653 surveys received - Second Quarter FY 2008, 1,945 surveys received

-Customer satisfaction for the three attributes is slightly higher in cleanliness and safety and lower in convenience when compared to the previous quarter but not by a significant amount.
-The "not clean" comments were from several isolated sites rather than one location.
+Customer satisfaction for all three attributes is slightly lower than the previous quarter but not by a significant amount and still the second highest since MoDOT started tracking this attribute, exceeded only by last quarter's record numbers.
+The majority of the "not clean" comments were from one location, which supplements the limited facilities with temporary toilets during the summer season.
+The temporary facilities were removed during the early part of the quarter, which may have contributed to the slightly lower numbers.
 MoDOT implements actions to improve the cleanliness at rest areas with lower satisfaction ratings by direct contact with the contractor.
 Cards were returned from 49 states, Canada, Ireland, the United Kingdom, Switzerland, Mongolia, China and Spain.

+The internal rest area inspections started in May 2005.
 MoDOT is doing extremely well at meeting the customers' expectations for convenient, clean and safe facilities, largely in part to these inspections conducted a minimum of two times per month.
-The inspection scores decreased from 95.5 to 95.3 percent for the third quarter of fiscal year 2008, slightly higher than the same time period of fiscal year 2007.
+The inspection scores increased from 95.2 to 95.5 percent for the second quarter of fiscal year 2008, slightly higher than the same time period of 2007.
 MoDOT takes care of maintenance concerns in a timely manner to keep the rest areas open for use.